kenken531/AirCanvas/README.md

 # AirCanvas ✋🖌️

-AirCanvas is a **gesture-based drawing app**: it turns your hand into a virtual stylus using MediaPipe Hands and OpenCV, so you can draw in the air by pinching your thumb and index finger together.[web:124][web:128] This is the **BUILDCORED ORCAS — Day 02** project.
+AirCanvas is a **gesture-based drawing app**: it turns your hand into a virtual stylus using MediaPipe Hands and OpenCV, so you can draw in the air by pinching your thumb and index finger together.
+This is the **BUILDCORED ORCAS — Day 02** project.

 ## How it works

-- Uses OpenCV to read frames from your webcam in real time.[web:118]
+- Uses OpenCV to read frames from your webcam in real time.
-- Uses MediaPipe Hands to detect 21 hand landmarks and track the **thumb tip** and **index tip**.[web:124][web:123]
+- Uses MediaPipe Hands to detect 21 hand landmarks and track the **thumb tip** and **index tip**.
 - Computes the distance between thumb and index; when that distance is **below a threshold**, it treats it as a **pinch** and draws on a persistent canvas.
-- Draws smooth strokes by connecting the fingertip position across frames and overlays the canvas on top of the live video feed.[web:128][web:130]
+- Draws smooth strokes by connecting the fingertip position across frames and overlays the canvas on top of the live video feed.

 ## Requirements